-Just as ninety percent of managers rate themselves as “better than average” communicators, put together a group of professionals, and a majority will say their problem-solving skills are among the best.
+Just as most adults think they’re a “better than average“ driver, and at least ninety percent of managers rate themselves as “better than average” communicators, if you assemble group of professionals and ask them to rate their problem-solving skills, most will say they are among the best.

-Often, though, this confidence isn’t borne from an ability to face the unknown and navigate a successful path through a murky situation – it comes from the memory of making it out alive the last time.
+Often, though, this confidence isn’t from an ability to face the unknown and successfully navigate through a murky situation – it comes from the memory of simply making it out alive the last time.

-Those that view themselves as great problem-solvers are frequently those that have experience with a specific issue.
+Those that rate themselves as great problem-solvers generally have experience with a specific issue.
 They’ve “seen this” – or something very much like it – before.
-They are faster than average at recognizing the concern and can quickly recall how they got out of it.
+They are faster than most at recognizing the concern and can quickly recall how they got out of it.
 (Not necessarily “solved” it – or it wouldn’t be back, would it?)

 A textbook case of this features in HBO’s Chernobyl.
-The premiere episode perfectly captures the particular hubris of the boldest of cause-jumpers: calm, in control, smugly self-assured, but absolutely and dreadfully wrong.
-This is tragedy in its classic sense: Deputy Chief Engineer Anatoly Dyatlov, though well-intentioned, brings ruin upon himself (and half of Russia) because he refuses to see the truth.
+The premiere episode perfectly captures the hubris particular to the boldest of cause-jumpers: calm, in control, smugly self-assured, but absolutely and dreadfully wrong.
+This is tragedy in its classic sense: Deputy Chief Engineer Anatoly Dyatlov (perfectly captured by Paul Ritter), though well-intentioned, brings ruin upon himself – and half of the Soviet Union- because he refuses to see the truth.

-Craig Mazin’s script highlights some classic Dangers of the Classic Cause Jumper.
+Craig Mazin’s script highlights some classic Dangers of the Cause Jumper.